 The proposed draft Convention covers three major Union policy areas: railways, customs and the Union acquis on border management.
 It aims at expediting and simplifying border controls of passenger trains.
 The main new elements in the draft Convention are joint coordinated controls at borders, instead of two or more consecutive controls on either side of the border; controls on moving trains, where the schedules and stops of the trains so permit and agreeing details of the cooperation by means of bilateral agreements or multilateral arrangements.
-This proposal relates to two Union policy areas: railways and customs.
-The aspect of the Union acquis on border management will be covered by a separate proposal.
+This proposal relates to the Union policy area of border management.
+The aspect of two other Union policy areas, railways and customs, will be covered by a separate proposal.